UIUC-iSchool-DataViz/is445_spring2022/week07/lecture06.md

 Starting with these ideas, we'll progressively enhance.

  * Create heat maps of the sightings in the UFO dataset
- * Select based on states (do not use map marks yet)
+ * Select based on location (do not use map marks yet)
  * Manually create "bins" for aggregation (**this is "pre-done" for us**)
  * Use different scales for dates, times, locations